Marchopkins96/-Performance-Footwear/README.md

 - [I Think Therefore I Blog Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+2023_Q3/courseware/56a2da0940b4411d8a38c2b093a22c60/4565659a34d648b8b8edd063c3182180/)
 - [SportsWear Project](https://github.com/CodeWizard-1/e-commerce/) - Code was used and adapted in the making of the Performance Footwear project.
 - [Owl Bookstore Project](https://github.com/ObiOne84/project-5-e-commerce/) - Used the structure of the README.md file for inspiration.
-- [Slack](https://app.slack.com/) - Felloe students were on hand to give advice and answer any questions.
+- [Slack](https://app.slack.com/) - Fellow students were on hand to give advice and answer any questions.

 ### Deployment